The stochastic evolution of an infinite population with logistic-type interaction: Preliminaries

 is certainly $\mu$-integrable, and then by (\ref{X6b}) and (\ref{X8}), we get

 where $\varkappa_\mu$ is the type of $\mu$.
-By the Beppo Levi (monotone convergence) theorem this yields the proof of claim (b).
-The proof of (c) is immediate. \end{proof} Let $\mu$ have all correlations.
-Similarly as in (\ref{Xc}), by employing its correlation measures $\chi_\mu$, $\chi^{(n)}_\mu$ defined in (\ref{X3}) one may write
+By the Beppo Levi (monotone convergence) theorem, this yields the proof of claim (b).
+The proof of (c) is evident. \end{proof} Let $\mu$ have all correlation measures $\chi^{(n)}_\mu$ defined in (\ref{X3}).
+Its correlation measure $\chi_\mu$ is defined as a locally finite positive measure on $\Gamma_{\rm fin}$ by the following formula